hldb/hldb/README.md

-# Opalescent
+# HLDB
 A peer-to-peer database protocol

 ## Summary

-Opalescent can be used to build [local-first](https://www.inkandswitch.com/local-first/), decentralized applications.
+HLDB can be used to build [local-first](https://www.inkandswitch.com/local-first/), decentralized applications.
 It is best suited for social/collaborative applications that do not require consensus.

 Each peer has their own copy of the database called a replica.